Helpline 0808 800 3333 or contact us

 Anything else?
 Other ways to contact us

-Video describing What is the social model of disability?View a transcript of this film
+Video describing What is the social model of disability?Transcript for what is the social model of disability

 This page will not display properly because you're using older internet browsing software.
 Please update your browser.

 Video describing What is the social model of disability?

 The social model of disability says that disability is caused by the way society is organised, rather than by a person’s impairment or difference.
 It looks at ways of removing barriers that restrict life choices for disabled people.
 When barriers are removed, disabled people can be independent and equal in society, with choice and control over their own lives.